mehCake/luraph-deobfuscator-py/README.md

 - `--max-iterations N` – rerun the pipeline up to *N* times until convergence
 - `--version V` – override version detection heuristics
 - `--trace` – enable opcode-level tracing written to `deobfuscator.log`
+- `--jobs N` – process inputs in parallel using up to *N* worker threads

 The `examples/` directory contains small samples that can be used for quick testing.
 The CLI remains a thin wrapper around